oschweitzer/learning-resources/react_lesson.md

 ## Introduction

 [React](https://reactjs.org/) is a JavaScript library (developed by Facebook) allowing to build User Interfaces (UI).
-Since it's written in JavaScript, React runs in the browser not in servers.
+Since it's written in JavaScript, React runs in the browser and not in servers.

 A React user interface is split into components, for example, we could have component for the web page header, one for a sidebar and another one for the web page content (where articles are displayed).
 Components are building blocks that makes your application more manageable and reusable.